Board wargame: Non-Randomized Results

-Some wargames do not use dice at all.
-The results of an attack depend upon a preset table of results, based on attributes of the involved units, terrain, morale, and other factors.
-Tactics II utilizes this method.
+Although often cited among wargames that do not use dice, Tactics II doesn't actually use this method of resolving combat; instead it uses the classic Ratio based Combat Results Table and dice rolls to determine the outcome of each battle.

 On the other hand, in the 1980 book The Complete Book of Wargames, game designer Jon Freeman dismissed the then-22-year-old Tactics II as unplayable, saying, "Aside from its historical importance, this game has no redeeming qualities. [...]
 Against an even vaguely competent opponent, [the game] can't be won.
 The [geography] combines to produce an inevitable stalemate directly across the center of the board."
 Freeman concluded by giving the game an Overall Evaluation of "Poor", saying, "Tactics II is overdue for retirement."

-Competing dice rolls
+Competing Dice Rolls

-In the well-known game Risk (game) the attacker rolls up to three dice, and the defender rolls up to two dice.
+In the well-known game Risk, the attacker rolls up to three dice, and the defender rolls up to two dice.
 The defender wins the dice roll if their number is equal to or greater than the attacker; the attacker wins only if their dice roll is higher than the defender's dice roll, thus giving the defender a slight advantage.

 When a player loses a dice roll, they must remove one unit.
 Battle continues until one player has no armies left, thus losing the battle.
 In Risk, combat is highly abstract, and all units are treated the same.

-Card-driven results
+Card-Driven Results

 In card-driven games, the outcome of combat depends upon cards drawn by each player, either in part or in full.

 We the People is a board wargame about the American Revolution, published by Avalon Hill in 1993 We the People was the first wargame to use cards as the primary way to control the pace and tempo of play, with a strong element of fog of war through the hidden card information.
-Players field armies consisting of manpower points which are led by historical generals (represented by vertical game pieces bearing a general’s image and stats).
+Players field armies consisting of manpower points which are led by historical generals (represented by vertical game pieces bearing a general's image and stats).
 When armies battle, players are dealt cards from a separate battle deck - each card represents a tactical military maneuver and its counter, i.e. “Flank Attack Left / Refuse Right Flank”.
 Each round of battle, the attacker plays a card which the defender must match with his/her own identical card or else the defender loses.
 After each round, if the defender has survived, he/she rolls a die to attempt to become the attacker for subsequent rounds of combat, with better generals having a greater chance of passing the die roll.